-Married to Amanda…has 2 sons, Jackson and Cole...His mom, Jan, is a teacher and his dad, Mark, is an investment analyst…both sets of great grandparents came to America from Italy through Ellis Island in New York...Attended the University of Connecticut…was teammates on the UConn baseball team with Mike Olt (2009-10) and George Springer (2009-11)...Is a 2009 graduate of East Longmeadow (Mass.)
+Married to Amanda…has 2 sons: Jackson and Cole...He and his brother, Mike, are married to sisters...His mom, Jan, is a teacher and his dad, Mark, is an investment analyst…both sets of great grandparents came to America from Italy through Ellis Island in New York...His younger brother, Michael, is also an infielder in the D-backs' organization…played against him once in college (College of the Holy Cross) and finished in a 16-inning tie…Michael played with Torey Lovullo's son, Nick, at Holy Cross...The pair got the chance to play together in a Spring Training game on March 7, 2020, with Nick playing shortstop and Mike playing second base (photo on the right)...Attended the University of Connecticut…was teammates on the UConn baseball team with Mike Olt (2009-10) and George Springer (2009-11)...Is a 2008 graduate of East Longmeadow (Mass.)
 High School…earned Massachusetts State All-Star honors as a pitcher as a senior (career 21-3 record)…also lettered in basketball...His hometown of East Longmeadow, Mass., has a roundabout in the center of town that made the Guinness Book of World Records…there are 7 streets connecting to it and no stoplights.

 Established a career high in home runs (16), doubles (33), runs scored (61), RBI (70), hits (121), games (153) and total bases (212)...Ranked among NL shortstops in RBI (3rd, 69), home runs (4th), slugging pct.
 (5th, .410) and OPS (6th, .697) [stats as SS only]...His 69 RBI were the most as a shortstop in club history, while his 16 homers ranked third behind Stephen Drew (21 in 2008) and Jay Bell (18 in 1998) [stats as SS only]...The 21 DRS were the most by a D-backs shortstop since the stat started being tracked in 2003 [source: fangraphs.com]...Is 1 of 6 NL players since 2005 with a dWAR of 2.9 or better with 70+ RBI (also: Brandon Crawford/SF in 2015-16, Carlos Gomez/MIL in 2013, Yadier Molina/STL in 2012, Chase Utley/PHI in 2008 and Troy Tulowitzki/COL in 2007) [source: baseballreference.com]...Rated by Baseball America as the NL's Best Defensive Shortstop (No. 2).